-While everybody feels sad or blue every once in a while, many people suffer from an actual medical condition, known as depression, that affects their lives on a daily basis.
-Depression is characterized by constant feelings of sadness or emptiness, and may be triggered by certain events or co-exist with other illnesses.
+While everyone feels sad or blue every once in a while, some people may actually suffer from a psychological condition, known as depression.
+Depression is characterized by constant feelings of sadness or emptiness, and may be triggered by certain events, co-exist with other illnesses, or be a pre-existing condition.

 - Feeling sad or hopeless